EnglundE/pasta-palace-ms2/README.md

 | Book a table option on the website            | Fill out book a table form and click Book   | Table is booked and all is set             | User get modal feedback and a mail get sent to restaurant         |
 | Selected menu category highlighted            | Browse between the menu tabs                | Easy to se which menu your on              | Works as expected          |

+> * Developer comment: A fully functional and dynamic booking section with real time times/days available etc to be implemented in the future instead of only generating an email as of today.